rogerix4/Plutus-Scroo/README.md

 - [X] Fixed memory use
 - [X] Fixed keygen
+- [X] Split database loading from rest of code so "client" machines can now be used by changing connection IP in scroo.py
+- [X] Display some stats
 - [ ] Improve loading times (possibly by using an unpickled database)
 - [ ] Check performance
 - [ ] Check for stupid hidden bugs